vibeOS/vibeos.github.io/about.md

 permalink: /about/
 ---

-**Attention: This page is marked as WORK IN PROGRESS and may not be complete or accurate.**
+**Attn 2021-11-13: vibeOS is a deprecated project and this document has not been updated to reflect the current state of the project.**

 ## History